-Expressions of God’s love towards us
+Expressions of God’s Love Towards Us

 When Christ begins his public ministry, He cites an excerpt from Isaiah chapter 61.
 “The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord’s favour.”
 (Luke 4:18-19) This gives us a very good roadmap of the ways in which God expresses His love.
 He does so:

 - By proclaiming the good news.
 God’s love brings good news.
-It brings a message of reconciliation, of a future and of hope.
+It brings a message of reconciliation, of a future, and of hope.
 His love encourages and inspires.

 - By binding up the broken hearts.
 God’s love brings healing.
 It is a balm for our wounds and broken hearts.

 - By bringing freedom.
 God’s love is inextricably linked with deliverance from things that keep us imprisoned and prevents us from being truly ourselves and live fully.
-God’s love leads is in all truth.
+God’s love leads us in all truth.